Robergea albicedrae (White Juniper Fungus)

 Where can Texas Star Mushrooms Be Found?

 Generally, Texas star mushrooms can be found in Texas and Japan.
 They may also be in Taiwan.
-In Japan they are called kirinomitake.
+They are called kirinomitake in Japan.

 Do Texas Star Mushrooms Hiss?